UtkarshNigam2401/NoteTaker/README.md

 # NoteTaker
-NoteTaker: A Dynamic Web Application for Note-Taking NoteTaker is a web application designed to provide users with a user-friendly and efficient way to create, manage, and organize their notes online.
-Built with HTML, CSS, JavaScript, Hibernate, Servlet, and JSP, NoteTaker offers a dynamic and modern user experience, making it a valuable tool for anyone who needs to keep track of important information.
+NoteTaker is a web application designed to provide users with a user-friendly and efficient way to create, manage, and organize their notes online.
+Built with CSS, Hibernate, Servlet, and JSP, NoteTaker offers a dynamic and modern user experience, making it a valuable tool for anyone who needs to keep track of important information.

 Features:
 * Create and edit notes: Easily write and format notes using a user-friendly interface.